 Over the next three decades, Truman became my brother.
 Together we started a primary school project in the refugee villages along the Kruta and Coco Rivers, which literally moved south across the Coco River into Nicaragua when the war ended in 1990.
 Truman was elected to the autonomous regional government twice, representing all the communities along the lower Coco River.
 He built many schools, bodegas, homes, and a three story office, classroom, conference center with a leaf roof which stands out on the skyline of Waspam Nicaragua.
 We traveled with our wives to the United States and Jamaica together, and to Israel and Germany.
 In the process Truman became one of the most effective leaders in modern Miskito culture.
 His care for his family and the communities of the Rio Coco impacted thousands over the years that we worked together, until he suddenly died in August 2016.

-When Truman passed away, I decided to modify the name of this “fine dark” coffee to indicate the guilty party, and changed the label by adding my favorite photo of Truman nuzzling the face of his wife Mirna.
+When Truman passed on in 2016, I decided to modify the name of this “fine dark” coffee to indicate the guilty party, and changed the label by adding my favorite photo of Truman nuzzling the face of his wife Mirna.
 Truman really loved his wife and eight children, and numerous grandchildren, as well as the many Miskito boys and girls from downriver who lived in his home in Waspam over the years as they attended high school there.

 Truman was a man who cared for many, following Jesus’ words to “Love God with all your heart, soul, and mind, and love the people around you”.
 The Coco River is a different place since those war years, and much was because of his service to his people.